Willamette-University-SCIS/cs152-assignments-repo-ColeDeBois/final_exam/README.md

     search(search_criteria: str, playlist_name: str | None=None) -> None

 allows you to enter any string and find the songs that have that substring within its title or artist.
+Efficiency is
+$$O(n)2O(k)$$
-Efficiency is $$O(n)*2*O(k)$$ where $$n$$ is the size of library and $$k$$ is the ratio of the search criteria to the typical length of the artist and title.
+where n is the size of library and k is the ratio of the search criteria to the typical length of the artist and title.

 ### Song class

 This class is how the information of the songs are stored, using a dataclass object.
+Utilizing a custom dataclass for songs allows us to give it a custom `__str__` method that can be used everytime we need to print a song to the terminal.
 The information is stored as such:

     id: int
     title: str